2025 Major League Soccer season: Format

 The MLS regular season began on February 22 and ended on October 18 with "Decision Day".
 Each team played 34 matches – 17 at home and 17 away – primarily against opponents from the same conference.
 The schedule included two matches against opponents in the same conference, comprising a total of 28 matches, and six matches against opponents from the other conference.
 The regular season included breaks for the FIFA Club World Cup and CONCACAF Gold Cup from June 15 to 24.
 MLS did not include a break in regular season play for the month-long Leagues Cup, which began in late July.
-The MLS Cup playoffs are scheduled to begin on October 22 and comprise nine teams from each conference over five rounds in a variety of formats, beginning with a single match for the lowest-seeded wild card teams.
-The next round is a best-of-three round, which is then followed by single-elimination matches hosted by the team with the better regular season record.
-MLS Cup 2025 is scheduled for December 6.
+The MLS Cup playoffs began on October 22 and comprised nine teams from each conference over five rounds in a variety of formats, beginning with a single match for the lowest-seeded wild card teams.
+The next round was a best-of-three round, which was then followed by single-elimination matches hosted by the team with the better regular season record.
+MLS Cup 2025 was played on December 6.